Best RAM for Ryzen 5 5600X in 2023

 • Occasionally tricky overclocking

 Like the rest of the other memory modules in this list, the product comes in paired, dual-channel kits.
 The difference between 3000Mhz and 3600Mhz might be more noticeable when your application is run with benchmarks.
 But without them, it’s just another stable memory module that prevents app crashes and sudden operating system errors when using its advertised specs.
+To be fair, with these RAM sticks, you can still have a much better experience with your PC, which is enough to enjoy without breaking the bank.

 Trident Z Royal Series